 While we review a few that only track heart rate, many also perform double-duty by monitoring steps, sleep, and various fitness goals.
 Some, like the Apple Watch, blend in with your phone for a unique experience.
 Others, like Garmin’s GPS watches, can be used for walking, running, and cycling.

 Below we’ve provided a collection of excellent heart rate monitors without chest straps.

 Let’s get started!

 Top 3 Best and Favorites

 1. Polar OH1

-Unlike other fitness tracker devices, this is a wristband specifically designed for monitoring heart rate.
-It features an optical heart rate sensor that is much easier to use compared to traditional chest straps; this is its primary benefit and major focus.
+Unlike other fitness tracker devices, this is a wristband designed solely for monitoring heart rate.
+It features an optical sensor that is much easier to use than traditional chest straps.
+This is its primary benefit and major focus.

-It can be paired with different smartphones or other fitness training devices to review heart rate data.
+It can be paired with a smartphone or other device to review heart rate data.
 With 200 hours of data memory, you won’t have to worry about the band running out of space.

-This heart rate monitor is also rechargeable, with a battery that provides 12 hours of use before it needs to be plugged in.
+This heart rate monitor is also rechargeable, with a battery that provides 12 hours of use per charge.
 Firmware is constantly updated so you never have to worry about the band becoming obsolete.